9 Top Tips for First-Time Homebuyers

 They say the three most important things in real estate are “location, location, location.”
 Instead, you should focus on “research, research, research.”

-It’s possible to overload on real estate information, so focus on your priorities.
-By the time you’re ready talk to a Realtor, you should have formed some idea of where and what you want to look at.
+It’s possible to be overloaded with real estate information, so focus on your priorities.
+By the time you’re ready to talk to a Realtor, you should have formed some idea of where and what you want to look at

 6. Beware of ‘too good to be true’